Delilah Jones (Doris Gohlke): as scanned from the #16 issue (1959) of Fling magazine.

 Born in Germany, Delilah was Miss Teenage Berlin in 1957 and was the runner up in the Miss Germany pageant.
 She was also a very popular pin up model in the 1950s and 1960s, usually under the name Doris Gohlke.
 She began her burlesque career in Las Angeles in the late 1950s, and danced with such legends as Sally Rand and Tempest Storm.
 Delilah is now a legend in her own-right, and performed a stunning routine at the 2013 Burlesque Hall of Fame.

 Rosita Royce: as scanned from the cover of the summer 1945 issue of Tid Bits of Beauty magazine.

 Rosita was best known for performing with trained doves, which would be released from the balcony of a theater and fly down to untie ribbons on her costume.
 But she also performed a ‘jungle dance’ routine with a macaw and cockatoo as pictured above.

-Midge Miller: vintage 8x10 photo
+Marinka: vintage 8x10 photo

-These lovely ladies were chorus girls at the State Lake Theater, located at 190 North State Street, Chicago, IL.
+Jackie was a State Lake Sweetheart, which was the name given the house showgirls at the State Lake Theater, located at 190 North State Street, Chicago, IL.
 The State Lake Theater was part of the Orpheum burlesque circuit.